mcpichler/rGST-Paris/README.md

 Gottfried Kirchengast: gottfried.kirchengast@uni-graz.at

 ## Suggested Citations
 **This repository:** Pichler, M. and G. Kirchengast, 2025.
-Data processing and figure generation for _A tracable global warming record and clarity for the 1.5°C and well-below-2°C goals_.
+Data and Code for _A tracable global warming record and clarity for the 1.5°C and well-below-2°C goals_.
 Version 1.0.
-Zenodo. [https://doi.org/10.5281/zenodo.15343673](https://doi.org/10.5281/zenodo.15343673)
+Zenodo. [https://doi.org/10.5281/zenodo.15343672](https://doi.org/10.5281/zenodo.15343672)

 **A tracable global warming record and clarity for the 1.5°C and well-below-2°C goals:** Kirchengast, G. and M. Pichler, 2025.
-A tracable global warming record and clarity for the 1.5°C and well-below-2°C goals. _Nat.
-Commun.
-Earth Envir._ **TODO: COMPLETE FINAL CITATION**
+A tracable global warming record and clarity for the 1.5°C and well-below-2°C goals. _Commun.
+Earth Environ._ Vol.6(2025).

 ## Playlist
 I'm a great fan of Chris Smith's idea of including a playlist featuring a theme song for each script in a repository, as he has done [in the ar6-wg1-ch7 repository](https://github.com/chrisroadmap/ar6/?tab=readme-ov-file#playlist).